 Students of CCCU colleges have the opportunity to live and learn in Latin America through the Latin American Studies Program, based in San Jose, Costa Rica.
 The program introduces students to a wide range of experiences through the study of the language, literature, culture, politics, history, economics, ecology and religion.
 Living with a Costa Rican family, students experience and become a part of the day-to-day lives of typical Latin Americans.
 Students also take part in a service opportunity and travel for three weeks to nearby Central American nations.
-Students participate in one of four concentrations: Latin American Studies (offered both fall and spring semesters); Advanced Language and Literature (limited to Spanish majors and offered both fall and spring semesters); and Tropical Sciences (offered only during spring semesters).
+Students participate in one of four concentrations: Latin American Studies

+(offered both fall and spring semesters); Advanced Language and Literature (limited to Spanish majors and offered both fall and spring semesters); International Business and Management (offered only in fall semesters); and Tropical Sciences (offered only during spring semesters).
 Students in all concentrations earn 16 semester credits.